<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 This will show a list of all commands that have a keyboard shortcut assigned to them, along with a brief description of what the command will do.

 Ticking the box Show all commands will then also show the commands that have not been assigned any shortcuts yet.
-These can then be set yourself if you want to use any.
-For example here are some of the unused commands which can be set a shortcut:
+These can then be set as needed.
+For example, here are some of the unused commands which can be set a shortcut:

 The Assign keys… button can be used to set a shortcut or to change an existing shortcut.